 Outside of the more classical gardens, see also…

 The Nice Chateau/Castle Hill used to be a fortress, but is now a wonderfully peaceful forested oasis peppered with ancient ruins and stunning views.
 Walk around the site and you will discover quiet trails, an impressive waterfall, and a stunningly beautiful cemetery around the back.
-To get up to the Chateau, you can walk up from Old Nice or Place Garibaldi, or just take the free elevator up, which can be found just across from the seaside; look for the neon ‘Ascenseur de la Chateau’ sign.
+To get up to the Chateau, you can walk up the steps from Old Nice or or just take the free elevator up, which can be found just across from the seaside; look for the neon ‘Ascenseur de la Chateau’ sign.
 Free

-download onto your smartphone in the free wifi zone at the entrance, and then it automatically alerts you as you approach notable flora or exotic fauna.
-Located at 405 Promenade des Anglais, near the airport.
+Parc Phoenix in Nice is an enormous lush indoor botanical garden filled with exotic orchids, wild palms, diverse habitats, and surprising species of all sorts (plant and non-plant!).
+Their botanical audioguide e-beacon is in the form of a free app which you can download onto your smartphone in the free wifi zone at the entrance, and then it automatically alerts you as you approach notable flora or exotic fauna.
+Located at 405 Promenade des Anglais, near the airport, tram stop Parc Phoenix.
 3€ for adults, free for children under 12, and your ticket includes admission to the nearby Museum of Asian Art.
 Hours are 9:30am to 6pm in winter, and open until 7:30pm in summer.
 2 hours free parking offered at the Arenas parking lot if you drive, or take bus #9, 10 or 23, or train to Nice St-Augustin.

 Another little-known spot is the Bird Sanctuary in Nice, most improbably located between the Nice Airport and the Cap 3000 Shopping Center.
 It is a protected marsh area where the river Var meets the sea, a perfect habitat for migratory birds.
 It’s free and you just wander in to find the walking trail with interpretive drawings to help you spot the 264 species seen in the sanctuary, including 69 threatened with extinction, and 43 that nest in the springtime.
 Try not to be distracted by the grey-breasted Easyjet tail swooper, a rather loud and obnoxious species that seems to migrate to Nice at incredibly frequent and regular intervals.

-Garden Events around Nice:
+Garden Events around Nice

-Peak Weeks to See the Taneron Mimosa Forest
+February – Peak Weeks to See the Taneron Mimosa Forest

-Exporose de Grasse, Late May – A weekend rose festival in the perfume capital of Europe
+- ExpoRose de Grasse, Late May – A weekend rose festival in the perfume capital of Europe

 Back up to main What to See in Nice page